twodayslate/bombsaway/README.md

 * Add more sounds
 * IAPs: remove ads, buy all bomb types, buy all sounds
 * Add bomb-drob animation
+* Estimate # of people killed using geonames

 Bugs
 ------------